-The ranking tab allows you to see how your users are performing in comparison to each other.
-If you want to encourage competition among your reps, this tab will display who is the top rep. Let the games begin!
+The Ranking tab allows you to see how team members are performing in comparison to each other.
+If you want to encourage competition among your reps, this tab will display which rep is at the top of the leaderboard.
+Let the games begin!

 Metrics are ranked on overall performance based on the number of successes, calls based on positive conversations, and emails based on the number of replies.

 - Call Leader: Determined by the person with the most positive conversations.
-Positive Conversation has a sentiment of Interested, Timeline 6-12 Months, or Demo Scheduled.
+A positive conversation has a sentiment of Interested, Timeline 6-12 Months, or Demo Scheduled.